 Who it’s for: Indie music fans who prefer to take a hands-on approach to music discovery.

 How much it will cost: Free with ads for access to 120 million user-added tracks, $5 per month for ad-free access to user-added tracks, $10 for user-added tracks plus 30 million major label tracks.

 SoundCloud’s biggest asset is its extremely creative, massive user base.
 With nearly 200 million active users per month and a huge number of small-name artists constantly uploading their latest and greatest songs to the service, those who have the patience to dig through SoundCloud’s immense track list are sure to find an unknown artist they love.

 However, because it has so many songs and a layout designed around single tracks rather than playlists, SoundCloud really is for crate-digger types — those who’d prefer to sift through tons of tunes to find their next favorite band, rather than relying on a computer algorithm to predict what they may or may not like.

 While this is great for a very specific kind of user, it may not be right for the average listener.
-In fact, SoundCloud is having a lot of trouble getting people to pay up for its service, routinely needing cash infusions from investors to remain solvent.
+SoundCloud has found trouble compelling users to pay in recent years, but the company’s plan to double down on underground music discovery with creator-centric features has given it a niche leg to stand on.
 Still, if you find yourself on SoundCloud searching for new favorites for hours a week (which we do to find the best new music for you), you may want to think about upgrading to an ad-free experience.

 The best fidelity